cristopherb19/ad-practical-scenarios/README.md

 <h4>Situation:</h4>
 <p>

 A user is unable to log in to their device because their account has been locked for security purposes.
 The user seeks help from the domain administrator, since they have full control over the domain, which includes the ability to unlock their account.

 - NOTE: To simulate this we will first have to choose a user from our active directory, then purposely fail to login to Client-1 VM with that selected user's username until the account gets locked.
-(EXAMPLE: If user's name is "fox.civ", then the username you should use when attempting to login is "mydomain.com\fox.civ")
+(EXAMPLE: If user's name is "boh.moc", then the username you should use when attempting to login is "mydomain.com\boh.moc")

 </p>
 <br />